fadhilkholaf/fadhilkholaf/README.md

 Software engineer

 ### About Me
-I like to write a code using JavaScript and Go
+I like to write a code using TypeScript and Go

 ### Interest
 Writing code and do some engineering logic!